An Overview Of Stress Management

 Conclusion

-So, to maintain a healthy and balanced existence, stress management is an essential component.
+So, stress management is essential to maintaining a healthy and balanced existence.
 By being aware of how stress affects our physical and mental health, we can proactively implement methods to lessen its impacts.

-We have looked at various stress-reduction strategies in this article, such as mindfulness, healthy coping skills, prioritizing self-care, setting boundaries, building a network of friends and family, time management, and breaks.
+This article has examined various stress-reduction strategies, such as mindfulness, healthy coping skills, prioritizing self-care, setting boundaries, building a network of friends and family, time management, and breaks.

-These methods give people the power to manage their stress levels, strengthen their resilience, and advance their general well-being.
+These methods empower people to manage their stress levels, strengthen their resilience, and advance their general well-being.

 JeannetteZ